-But the good news is that once you get used to using alternative flours, you develop a familiarity with them that makes it easier and easier as you go.
+The good news is, once you get used to using alternative flours, you develop a familiarity with them that makes it easier and easier to do.

 It’s not that the flours you’ve been using to bake right along are not plant based, because they are.

 It’s just that they are not whole foods.
 They are HIGHLY processed, and simply not good for your body.

 Some acceptable WFPB alternative flours that you can start using to build your plant based baking repertoire are; oat, millet, almond, brown rice, chickpea, garbanzo bean, coconut, and even whole wheat.

 For this WFPB chocolate peanut butter cake recipe we will be using almond flour and oat flour.
 They work well together, and their flavors blend nicely with cocoa.

 Do I need a special pan to bake my WFPB chocolate cake?

 It is not necessary to run right out and buy a special pan to bake your WFPB goodies.